-Wedding Photography Tips For Couples
+Wedding Photography Tips For Engaged Couples

-Wedding Photographer Prices and What to Budget
+Wedding Photography Prices and What to Budget

-We know that most brides have budget restrictions.
+We know that most couples have budget restrictions.
 Try to invest in the best wedding photographer your budget can afford.
 Consider having your wedding on a Friday or Sunday or even mid week or save money on expensive packages and opt to make your own prints and albums.
 Typically couples will spend 15% of their over all wedding budget for wedding photography.
 Sometimes more depending how much they value photography.
-Follow this advise along with the following wedding photographer tips and we’re confident you will make the right choice in a photographer.
+Follow this advise along with the following wedding photography tips and we’re confident you will make the right choice in a photographer.
 For more detailed information please see our post on Wedding Photographer Prices.

-Communicate With Photographer Early
+Communicate With Your Photographer Early On

 The more you can tell your photographer about yourselves the better.
 When you communicate, the photographer will be able to incorporate your personalities into the images and understand the style that you prefer.
 If distance is not a problem, meet with them in person and discuss just what you want for your wedding day.
 Perhaps show them some favorite images you found online.
 Please don’t bombard them with a collection of Pinterest pins asking them to recreate the images for you.
-Use Pinterest for inspiration but don’t expect your photographer, who happens to be a very creative individual, to copy.
+Use Pinterest for inspiration but don’t expect your photographer, who happens to be a very creative individual, to copy the exact layout of the image.
 Your photos should be your own and not copies of someone else’s wedding or a stylized shoot that took hours to set up.
 Consider these 4 important factors in getting what you want:

 - Make a checklist so that you have a list of all poses and groupings that are important to you.